JUDGING: It’s a pretty delicate topic, right?

 At first it may seem strange to us that Jesus, the one who is love, would use such words to describe others, but that is exactly what He did.
-He taught us how to make “righteous judgment” (intermediate judgment), but to withhold “final judgement”.
+He taught us how to make “righteous judgment” (intermediate judgment), while at the same time withholding “final judgement”.

-Learning to make righteous intermediate judgment is so important, because if we do not we will suffer the consequences that the Savior also spoke of in these verses:
+Learning to make righteous intermediate judgment is so important because if we don’t we will suffer the consequences that the Savior also spoke of in these verses:

 “lest they trample them under their feet, and turn again and rend you, which leadeth to destruction, cast into the fire, depart from me, and great was the fall of it.”